“There are no unsacred places; there are only sacred places and desecrated places.”

 "I once had a wonderful dream.
 I dreamed I was riding across the Australian desert at night.
 I was on a bus, and everyone was asleep.
 I looked out, across the dark, and saw, rising up out of the desert floor, these incredibly beautiful murals, in huge caverns lit by firelight.
 I knew they had been made by some consciousness predating humanity, that they had been here for millennia.
 They had never been seen in the world before, and were now rising up to the surface of the Earth.
 Those paintings were more glorious than anything I've ever seen in my life!
 At the end of the dream, a voice said to me, "Caroline, that's the Earth dreaming".
 The Aborigines believe that everything rises from the Earth, everything rests in the Earth and emerges when its time.
 That's what my dream was about: the Earth dreaming and awakening."1.

-I felt like sharing here an article here by James Swan, who has written extensively about the intelligence of the land, and has been a continual inspiration to me over the years.
+I felt like sharing here again an article by James Swan, who has written extensively about the intelligence of the land, and has been a continual inspiration to me over the years.
 Dr. Swan has published numerous books about the Spirit of Place.
 His book "The Power of Place" draws on 26 presentations drawn from the five year Spirit of Place symposium held in the US and Japan between 1988 and 1993.
-I wish the symposium was still happening, because I believe it is vitally important that we learn again how to have communion with the Earth again.
-How to regain our experience of being a part of the Conversation.
+I wish the symposium was still happening, because its importance to changing consciousness is more vital than ever.

 The ancient Greeks spoke of the "genus loci," or spirit of a place.
 They sited a shrine to honor the Earth Goddess Gaia at Delphi in Greece because the unique personality or spirit of that place was divined to be especially suited to Gaia residing there.
 Understanding the forces that drew the early Greeks to reach that decision may well be a concept that is at the very root of developing sustainable human societies on earth and creating tourism programs that maximize the unique values of each destination.